Discover How to Change Post Layout in WordPress

 - If you still have to create a post, proceed to Add New sub menu.
 In both cases, you’ll be able to scroll down the newly opened window with default post editor, and you’ll see Page Settings panel right below the default post editor.

 - Find Layout Options section in the Page Settings panel.
 That is where you need to apply changes.

 Let’s go through the layout settings, which are represented in this block.

 - Sidebar layout — this option helps you to add a sidebar to the single post’s page.
 A sidebar can be added to the left side of a page, to the right side, or it can be hidden.
 You can also use Inherit setting to make the page inherit sidebar position from other website’s pages.

 - Header layout — here you can change how the header is displayed at your post’s page.
 You can choose boxed layout if you want a header to be displayed boxed.
 Otherwise, choose the fullwidth setting to expand a header to the full width of a website’s page.
 There is also Inherit setting, that enables inheriting header position from other website’s pages.

-When you have finished managing post layout settings, click on Preview button to see if the changes satisfy you.
-In the case that everything is ok, click on Publish button.
+When you have finished managing post layout settings, click on the Preview button to check the changes.
+If everything is ok, click on the Publish button.